wp-plugins/highlight-search-terms/readme.txt

 Please provide me with a bugreport, suggestion or question if you run into any problems!

+== Changelog ==

+= 0.4 =
+Date: 2010-04-07
+- Bugfix for IE8

-= Revision History =
+= 0.3 =
+Date: 2009-04-16

-- [2009-04-16] version 0.3: Bugfix for Firefox 2+ (forcefully highlights now limited to div#content)
+- Bugfix for Firefox 2+ (forcefully highlights now limited to div#content)

+= 0.2 =
+Date: 2009-04-15
-- [2009-04-15] version 0.2: Allowing for multiple search term styling + Bugfix for IE7 / IE8
+- Allowing for multiple search term styling + Bugfix for IE7 / IE8

+= 0.1 =
+Date: 2009-04-14
-- [2009-04-14] version 0.1: Basic plugin aimed at low impact / low resource demand on your WP installation using client side javascript.
+- Basic plugin aimed at low impact / low resource demand on your WP installation using client side javascript.